 Yes, I had on and off random fevers for probably about a year+.
 I had constant fevers in the beginning and then they became less and less frequent as time passed.
-They usually flared up after more amounts of movement.
+They usually flared up after more amounts of movement/activity.
 I wasn’t super functioning so I noticed the times I got out of bed and tried to be more active, it would sort of “stir everything up.”
 Even up to a year and a half later, something as simple as yoga could give me a random fever.

 My theory is one similar to herxing.
 It’s like a slight detox process, even if the c. diff is no longer present there are leftovers that need to be worked through the liver and digestive system.
-As I got better, the fevers became less frequent and shorter lasting.
+As I got better, the fevers became less frequent and shorter-lasting.

 I have joint pain after c. diff, how long did your joint pain last?

-C. diff can cause a lot of long-term problems due to the damage inside your gut.
+C. diff can cause a lot of long-term problems due to the damage inside your colon.
 This can be felt in all parts of the mind and body.
 I believe that with proper diet and eating habits, a lot (but maybe not all) of the other weird symptoms can subside.

 Which probiotics should I take?

 If at the end of it you notice more diarrhea or overall that you feel worse, you might want to consider a different probiotic.
-When choosing a probiotic, it’s good to find one that has a variety of strains and with minimal to zero fillers.
+When choosing a probiotic, it’s good to find one that has a variety of strains and minimal to zero fillers.

 How much/how long/how many probiotics should I take?

 Most doctors probably wouldn’t recommend this, so you decide if it’s the right choice for you– but just as a doctor might give you an extra high (therapeutic) dose of vitamin D if you’re lacking, maybe consider initial therapeutic doses of probiotics (after you’ve worked your way up to it).
-Again, not a doctor, but if I were to find myself back in the place I was, I would start taking therapeutic doses of probiotics from the start.
+Again, I’m not a doctor, but if I were to find myself back in the place I was, I would start taking therapeutic doses of probiotics from the start.

-How long and how much will vary person to person and with the severity of c. diff.
-I had light diarrhea/stool problems for a while before it turned into full-blown c. diff diarrhea (for about 2.5 weeks) after taking clindamycin.
+How long and how much will vary from person to person and with the severity of c. diff.
+I had light diarrhea/stool problems for a while (post vaccines) before it turned into full-blown c. diff diarrhea (for about 2.5 weeks) after taking clindamycin.
 But I also was taking the occasional probiotic and eating/drinking loads of probiotic foods at the time.
 So while my situation was severe, it would have been much more severe (id probably would have been dead) had I not eaten like I did.
 I took the recommended dose of probiotics for myself and did not relapse.
 But like I said, I would take more if I could go back in time.